McLean Hospital Title:

 In addition to his years on the staff at Beth-Israel, Dr. Gill worked at several non-profit clinics and hospitals in central Massachusetts.
-When McLean Hospital opened the Ambulatory Treatment Center at Naukeag, a dual diagnosis rehabilitation center, Dr. Gill was asked to be medical director.
+When McLean Hospital opened the Addiction Treatment Center at Naukeag, a dual diagnosis rehabilitation center, Dr. Gill was asked to be medical director.
 He is also a consulting psychiatrist at Fernside, which opened a few years later.
 He currently works at McLean in both capacities.

 Bassuk E, Schooner, S, Gill A, eds.
 Lifelines: clinical perspectives on suicide.
 Plenum Press: New York, 1982.

 - 1968 AB, Harvard University

 - 1972 MD, Case Western Reserve University School of Medicine